 About this calculator

 The semaglutide draw volume calculator converts a prescribed dose into the volume to draw from a compounded vial using Volume (mL) = Dose (mg) ÷ Concentration (mg/mL).
 Designed for people using compounded semaglutide vials with an insulin syringe — not pre-filled branded pens.
 Supports 2.5, 5, and 10 mg/mL concentrations plus custom entries.
+To check your BMI before or during GLP-1 treatment, use the BMI calculator.
 Free, instant, no login.

 How to use this calculator